JurgenR/aioslsk/docs/source/SOULSEEK.rst

 * No check on password length seems currently performed (empty password allowed)
 * Logon with an empty username results in failure reason ``INVALIDUSERNAME``
 * If the user was previously logged in with and the password does not match results in failure reason ``INVALIDPASS``
-* If the credentials are valid but the user is logged in the other user will receive message :ref:`Kicked` and the connection will be terminated
+* If the credentials are valid but the user is logged in elsewhere the other user will receive message :ref:`Kicked` and the connection will be terminated

 .. _peer-connections: